openss7/pbbr/README.md

 Some approaches using Open vSwitch allow for migration of VM images between hosts.
-However, they require complex coordination between vSwitch instances and do no exhibit fast convergence.
+However, they require complex coordination between vSwitch instances and do not exhibit fast convergence.

-Utilizing the IS-IS SPB protocol and short-circuiting "learning" at the customer port, it is possible to achieve migration change-over times consistent with the underlying convergence of the SPB protocol.
-This can easily achieve migration times of less than 100 milliseconds, or faster on high performance hosts.
-It is also possible to have VNFs able to perform C-MAC take-over that will also converge in the same interval and without disrupting layer-3 traffic.
+Utilizing the IS-IS SPBM protocol and short-circuiting "learning" at the customer port, it is possible to achieve migration change-over times consistent with the underlying convergence of the SPB protocol.
+This can easily achieve migration times of less than 100 milliseconds at scale, or faster on high performance hosts.
+It is also possible to have VNFs able to perform C-MAC take-over that will also converge in the same interval and with minimal disruption of layer-3 traffic.

 Utilizing a **`tun/tap`** **`virtio`** interface to a PBB backbone edge bridge internal to the Linux kernel precludes the need for "learning" of customer MACs.